hilverd/vagrant-ubuntu-oracle-xe/README.md

     See `data-with-flyway/README.md` for more instructions.
     Many thanks to [Nicholas Blair](https://github.com/nblair) for contributing this feature.

 * Run `vagrant up` from the base directory of this project.
-This should take a few minutes.
+The first time this will take a while -- up to 30 minutes on my machine.
 Please note that building the VM involves downloading an Ubuntu 12.04 [base box](http://docs.vagrantup.com/v2/boxes.html) which is 323MB in size.

 These steps are also shown in an [asciicast] made by Daekwon Kang.